karthi1998/gh-actions-course/README.md

 Created for learning GitActions.
-For learning Purpose Only.
+For learning purposes only.